Caring in the face of challenge: learning and support during COVID-19

 HWDSB follows the lead of Hamilton Public Health Services (PHS) in all matters related to COVID-19.
 In situations where a person has tested positive for COVID-19, PHS determines what information needs to be communicated.
 If it is deemed necessary, PHS will share information with the school community, via the principal, and will also actively follow-up directly with those individuals who may have been exposed to COVID-19.

-Families and students can retrieve personal belongings in schools in June.
-Learn more here.
+Families and students can retrieve personal belongings in schools in early June.
+We will share information with families about safe pick-ups as soon as details are confirmed.

 We would like to thank you for your patience as we work through the Ministerial Order.
 Please be advised that we are not accepting any deliveries at the Education Centre or our school sites.